 Meat used in commercial kitchens or restaurants must be inspected.
 This also includes meat sold at a farmer's market.

 Yukon licensed inspection facilities

-There are 2 licensed facilities for inspected red meat slaughter in Yukon.
+There is 1 licensed facility for inspected red meat slaughter in the Yukon.

 Read the Agricultural Products Act to find out about how meat sales are regulated in Yukon.